Desktop Security Policy

-Users will be encouraged to consult with the CoB Computing Center with regard to security and compatibility issues associated with any non-standard software they install.
+Users will be encouraged to consult with the CoB Business Information Technology Services with regard to security and compatibility issues associated with any non-standard software they install.

 Default CoB Policy - Users cannot self install software

-The College of Business standard Windows 7 software image will be "secured."
+The G. Brint Ryan College of Business standard Windows 10 software image will be "secured."
 The term "secured" means that users will be able to perform the usual tasks on their machines such as starting programs, opening and saving files, and most personal customizations of desktop preferences.
 However, users will not be able to install any software on their systems.

 When individuals require software packages that are not in the standard image, the CoB Computing Center's Technical Support Team will perform a short review of the computer safety, licensing, and business necessity issues and assist in the installation of those packages that pass the review.
 If a disagreement occurs on this review, users can appeal to the CoB Director of Information and Learning Technologies.
 If the Director, after consultation with the user and CoB Technical Support, authorizes the use of the software, CoB Technical Support will assist with the installation.